 Current Students: 2016-2017 Fisher College of Business Merit Scholarship Application-Deadline February 29, 2016

-The 2016-2017 merit scholarship application is now open.
+The 2016-2017 merit scholarship application is now closed.
 Please note the new process for distribution of Fisher awards.
 Receipt of a Fisher scholarship in a previous academic year does not guarantee an award for 2016-2017.
-Application deadline is Monday February 29, 2016

 The Fisher College of Business Merit Scholarship Application will be used to select students for merit scholarship awards, as identified by our generous donors.
 Merit award amounts are modest, and are intended to recognize scholarship and leadership.
 To be eligible for select merit awards students must: